azhx/blagoblag/content/drafts/security-wish-list-2019.rst

 turned out to be busts.
 So I decided to take a stab at writing down the things I *want* to see happen in 2019, in the hopes that the universe will provide a few of them.
-I've attempted to make each of these be something that could realistically be accomplished in a year, and I've tried to include some success criteria for each one.
+I've attempted to make each of these be something that could realistically be accomplished in a year, and I've include some success criteria for each one.
 They are in no particular order.

 Rust breakthrough
 -----------------